Pyotr Tolstoy (politician): Invasion of Ukraine 2022

 the Council of Europe's ministerial body, having consulted the Assembly on 25 February 2022.

 On 15 March 2022, following an all-day debate at an Extraordinary Session, the Parliamentary Assembly adopted a resolution calling on the Council of Europe's ministerial body to go further and to "immediately" expel Russia from the Council because of its aggression against Ukraine.
 It is the first time in its history that the Assembly had made such a call.
 As the debate was drawing to a close, Tolstoy submitted a formal letter announcing that Russia was withdrawing from the Council; however the debate continued and - in a unanimous vote of 216 in favour, 0 against and 3 abstentions - the Assembly called for Russia's expulsion.
 The following day, 16 March, at an extraordinary meeting, the Committee of Ministers of the Council of Europe decided that Russia should cease to be a member from that same day, after 26 years as a member state.

 In October 2022, because of recent nuclear threats made by Moscow, the Council of Europe adopted a stinging rebuke to Tolstoy declaring Russia a "terrorist" regime.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

+On 30 July 2025, Tolstoy attended the World Conference of Speakers of Parliament, organized by the Interparliamentary Union in Geneva, Switzerland, in spite of being targeted by Swiss government sanctions.
+Nevertheless, the Swiss government had issued special permits allowing him to attend anyway, along with a group of 12 other Russian officials also including the Chairwoman of the Federation Council, Valentina Matviyenko, who was targeted by Swiss sanctions as well.
+Questioned on the matter by the news agency Keystone-SDA, the Federal Department of Foreign Affairs commented that they are responsible for facilitating the entry of official delegates as part of an agreement between the Swiss federal government and the Interpaliamentary Union.